LionBit76/MagneTicFocuser/README.md

 - 1x barrel connector socket 5.5x2.1 for 12V DC
 - 4x heatset inserts M3 5x6 (I have the VORON compatible heatset inserts)
 - Superglue to stick the magnets in place
+- JST connectors 4-pin for stepper, 2-pin for 12v

 ### Motor settings:
 My settings in the Tic Software for the stepper motor are: